 Organization accounts (recommended)

-Organization accounts are required for account automation.
-Automation provides new isolated AWS accounts, GCP projects, and Azure subscriptions on demand for your developers.
+Organization accounts are required for multi-account automation.
+Multi-account automation provides new isolated AWS accounts, GCP projects, and Azure subscriptions on demand for your developers.
 This ensures best practice separation between each team's workspace and environment, and allows Wayfinder to manage least privilege access into those accounts.

-Let's say you configure an organization account for AWS (known as subscription in Azure, and project in GCP), and a workspace decides it will use Wayfinder managed accounts when creating clusters.
+Let's say you configure an organization account for AWS (known as subscription in Azure, and project in GCP), and a workspace decides to use Wayfinder-managed accounts when creating clusters.
 Then:

 When workspace members create a cluster on AWS for a particular development stage, the cluster uses an automatically created managed account on AWS, for that stage.